VilleOlof/Toolbox/README.md

 Note: Going to the settings page acts like a soft-refresh.
 Any temporary data that is stored in the module will be lost.
 It will destroy the component and re-create it.
+So you only need to load the settings data once at the start of the module life cycle.

 ## Docs